10-Day New England Road Trip Itinerary

 Last Updated:

-Whether you’re looking for a summertime family vacation, colorful fall foliage, or a romantic snowy winter getaway, we’ve created a fun 10-day New England road trip itinerary for you to use.
+Whether you’re looking for a summertime family vacation, colorful fall foliage, or a romantic snowy winter getaway, the northeast corner of America makes for an ideal destination.

-This plan will take you through some of the best places to visit in New England.
-You’ll experience everything from quaint villages to bustling cities and national parks, and of course, there will be plenty of breathtaking scenery along the way.
+This itinerary includes the best places to visit in New England.
+You’ll get to experience everything from quaint villages to bustling cities and national parks, of course.
+Plus, there will be plenty of breathtaking scenery along the way!

-So get your camera ready and pack your bags—it’s time to discover what this corner of America has to offer!
+So, grab your camera and get ready.
+It’s time to road trip New England and discover what this corner of America has to offer!

 Discover our Northeast USA road trip itinerary.
 Here, a road leads up to a covered bridge.
 The text overlay says "10 days in New England, the ultimate road trip itinerary"